distortedfusion/blade-components/docs/10-components/accordion.md

 ## Indicator Icon

-Change the indicator icon by supplying the `indicatorIcon` attribute on the `x-accordion.title` component.
+Change the indicator icon by setting the `indicatorIcon` attribute on `x-accordion.title`.

 ```blade-component-code
 <x-accordion>